 The INHA is responsible for developing academic activity and contributing to international academic cooperation in the fields of art history and heritage.
 It is active in the fields of research, education and the diffusion of knowledge and provides access to vast documentary resources for researchers and others active in the discipline.

-As a national and international centre for teaching and research, the INHA participates in the training of young researchers through doctoral and post doctoral contracts, internships and scholarships.
+As a national and international center for teaching and research, the INHA participates in the training of young researchers through doctoral and post doctoral contracts, internships and scholarships.
 It welcomes experienced French and foreign researchers, curators and academics.
 The establishment is structured around the Department of Studies and Research and the Library and Resources Department, and the Service and Research Unit 3103-InVisu (Visual and textual information in art history: new grounds, bodies of work, tools) created in 2008 and borne out of a partnership between the CNRS (Centre national de la recherche scientifique) and the INHA.

 Events and publications

-The INHA develops databases and organises symposiums, conferences, study days and seminars.
+The INHA develops databases and organizes symposiums, conferences, study days and seminars.
 It also presents exhibitions and publishes and co-publishes a large number of works including dissertations, collected papers of symposiums, translations, essays and an academic journal, Perspective.

 The Musée d’Orsay is a French national museum located on the left bank of the Seine, opposite the Musée du Louvre and the Tuileries garden.
-Housed in the former railway station built for the 1900 Universal Exhibition by the architect Victor laloux, it is devoted to Western arts from 1848 to 1914.
+Housed in the former railway station built for the 1900 Universal Exhibition by the architect Victor Laloux, it is devoted to Western arts from 1848 to 1914.

 Masterpieces in the field of painting are shown alongside famous sculptures, decorative objects and vintage photographs, architecture drawings, testifying to the incredible vitality of artistic creation in a time that saw the birth of realism, impressionism, symbolism, but also the secession and pictorialism.